MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/service-bus.md

 ms.service: Service Bus
 ---

-# Azure Service Bus Modules for Node.js
+# Azure Service Bus Modules for JavaScript

 Azure Service Bus is an asynchronous messaging cloud platform that enables you to send data between decoupled systems.